THE DEATH, THE VINE

-The project is a proposal to introduce a human composting facility and biodynamic winery in the abandoned island of Poveglia in the Venetian Lagoon.
-Poised between terroir, phenomenological and Gothic architecture, the architecture is raising from the ground, where it will return in the fullness of time.
+The project aims to introduce a Human Composting facility and Biodynamic Winery on the abandoned Island of Poveglia in the Venetian Lagoon.
+Poised between terroir, phenomenological and Gothic Architecture, the design rises from the ground where it will return in the fullness of time.